 — Propaganda Always Wins —

-But just as the pioneering adherents back in the day might never have dreamt how sophisticated and all-encompassing both the practice and the tools of propaganda would become, nor would the citizenry at large have anticipated the extent to which the industry has facilitated an entrenched, rapacious plutocracy at the expense of our economic opportunity, our financial security, our physical environment, and increasingly, our basic democratic rights and freedoms.
+But just as the pioneering adherents back in the day might never have dreamt how sophisticated and all-encompassing both the practice and the tools and the impacts of propaganda would become, nor would the citizenry at large have anticipated the extent to which the industry has facilitated an entrenched, rapacious plutocracy at the expense of our economic opportunity, our financial security, our physical environment, and increasingly, our basic democratic rights and freedoms.
 We now live in the Age of the Big Shill—cocooned in a submissive void no less—it being at once an era:

 a) where nothing can be taken on face value yet where time and attention constraints (to name just a few) force us to do so;